fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> what is your take away using jamstack?

 > What do you think of Ruby?

 > What exactly is a consultant in the software industry and what do they do?